Digitalisation is a planning tool, not development policy – Azongo | Ghana News Agency

 “I must emphasise that apart from the cutting-edge 24-hour Economy Development policy proposal, the maze of promises and manifestoes throughout the Fourth Republic are best described as ‘Little drops of water not capable of forming a development ocean,” he told the GNA.

-He stated that irrespective of any argument on the existing leadership order from any political lenses in the fourth republic there was one consensus, which was poverty.
+He stated that irrespective of any argument on the existing leadership order from any political lens in the fourth republic there was one consensus, which was poverty.

 Mr Azongo said poverty was widespread and pervasive in Ghana, especially among its youthful population.